Device Type: Transcutaneous Electrical Nerve Stimulation (TENS)

 What is Cefaly and how does it work

 A migraine is a severe and painful headache that typically causes a throbbing pain in one side of the head.
 Migraine symptoms include nausea, vomiting and sensitivity to sound and light.
 It may occur at any time during the day but commonly occur in the morning.
 If untreated, a migraine attack can last from 4 to 72 hours.
-Approximately 18% of women and 6% of men in the United States suffer from migraines which reduces quality of life, causes lost productivity in the workplace, and affects loved ones.
+Approximately 18% of women and 6% of men in the United States suffer from migraines which reduces the quality of life, causes lost productivity in the workplace, and affects loved ones.

 Cefaly is a battery operated neurostimulation medical device worn across the forehead and over the ears.
 It works by applying an electric current to the skin, stimulating branches of the trigeminal nerve associated with migraine attacks.
 This is called transcutaneous electrical nerve stimulation (TENS).
-Stimulating the trigeminal nerve results in production of endorphins, chemicals that trigger a positive feeling.
+Stimulating the trigeminal nerve results in the production of endorphins, chemicals that trigger a positive feeling.
 High levels of endorphins increase the migraine’s threshold (makes it harder for another attack to occur and results in fewer attacks.
 Second, by acting on the touch sensitivity fibers of the trigeminal nerve, it interrupts the pain signals to the brain.

 What is Cefaly used for